PARKHI277/ScholarPad/README.md

 - **Advanced Filtering and Search:** Employs a robust filtering system based on user profiles for efficient scholarship discovery.
 Users can search for scholarships using keywords or specific criteria.
 - **Wish List and Updates:** Allows users to add scholarships to their wish list for personalized updates.
 Regular email notifications about wish-listed scholarships ensure users stay informed and motivated.
 - **Goal-Oriented Notifications:** Provides notifications about scholarship criteria, keeping users motivated and goal-oriented.
-- **Real-Time Data Management:** Ensures the portal is always up-to-date with the latest scholarship information.
-Minimizes delays in scholarship updates by implementing real-time data management.
 - **Accessibility Profiles:** Vision Impaired Profile enhances accessibility for users with visual impairments.
 Cognitive Disability Profile includes features to assist users with cognitive disabilities.
 Seizure Safe Profile ensures a safe browsing experience for users prone to seizures.

 ## Future Enhancements